 - making time for socializing and doing activities you enjoy outside of work and other obligations

-While asthma attacks and panic attacks share some similarities, they have very different symptoms overall.
-It’s possible to experience anxiety and asthma at the same time, which can make it difficult to distinguish between the two.
+While asthma and panic attacks share similarities, they have very different symptoms overall.
+It’s possible to experience anxiety and asthma simultaneously, which can make it difficult to distinguish between the two.

 If you’re consistently experiencing asthma or panic attacks, it may be because you’re not getting proper treatment for one.
 Tracking your symptoms can help your doctor get you on the right treatment.